Q. How long does it take for a permit to be issued?

 A .
 All tropical hardwood logs and lumber with bark are to be fumigated before importation into the United States.

 A .
 Yes.
 All logs, lumber, and other unmanufactured wood products, (with or without bark), are not authorized from areas in Asia that are east of 60 East Longitude and North of the Tropic of Cancer.
-However, kiln dried materials are allowed entry with a written permit.
+However, kiln dried lumber and debarked logs that have been heat treated to 71.1 degrees Celsius, throughout the profile of the wood including the center, and maintained for a minimum of 75 minutes, are allowed entry with a written permit and proof of treatment.

 Q. Are there any special conditions for wood products?